syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/BorderLayout/GettingStarted.md

 ---
 layout: post
-title: Getting Started with WinForms BorderLayout Control | Syncfusion
+title: Getting Started with Windows Forms BorderLayout | Syncfusion
 description: This section explains about the getting started with the important key features of BorderLayout control for windows forms.
 platform: windowsforms
 control: BorderLayout